graphile-contrib/pg-many-to-many/README.md

 ## Excluding Fields

-To exclude certain many-to-many fields from appering in your GraphQL schema, you can use `@omit manyToMany` [smart comments](https://www.graphile.org/postgraphile/smart-comments/) on constraints and tables.
+To exclude certain many-to-many fields from appearing in your GraphQL schema, you can use `@omit manyToMany` [smart comments](https://www.graphile.org/postgraphile/smart-comments/) on constraints and tables.

 Here is an example of using a smart comment on a constraint: